xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 This will read the data directly from the Zarr store to GPU memory, significantly reducing I/O latency, especially for large datasets.
 However, it relies on the [NVIDIA GPUDirect Storage (GDS)](https://docs.nvidia.com/datacenter/pgp/gds/index.html) feature to be enabled and correctly configured on your system.

-**Note**: Even with GDS, the decompression step is still occurs on the CPU (see next section for GPU solutions!).
+**Note**: Even with GDS, the decompression step will still occur on the CPU (see next section for GPU solutions!).
 This means that the data is still being decompressed on the CPU before being transferred to the GPU.
 However, this is still a significant improvement over the previous method, as it reduces the amount of data that needs to be transferred over the PCIe bus.
 In the figure below, we show the flowchart of the data loading process with GDS enabled (i.e. using `kvikio`):
 ![Flowchart-technically decompression is still done on CPUs](/posts/gpu-pipline/flowchart_2.png)

 ### Step 3: GPU-based decompression with nvCOMP 🚀